EugenUA/vulnerabilitiesAnalysis/README.md

     Naive Bayes Classification algorithm with score indexes computed via TfIdf method.
     * **SimilarityFunctions** package: consists of two classes: CosineSimilarity.java where the cosine similarity (or so-called distance) function is implemented; the second class is EuclideanDistance.java where the Euclidean distance function is implemented.
-To learn more about the cosine similarity function follow the link:https://en.wikipedia.org/wiki/Cosine_similarity and to learn more about Euclidean distance function follow this link: https://en.wikipedia.org/wiki/Euclidean_distance
+To learn more about the cosine similarity function follow the link:https://en.wikipedia.org/wiki/Cosine_similarity (visited on: 20.05.2018) and to learn more about Euclidean distance function follow this link: https://en.wikipedia.org/wiki/Euclidean_distance (visited on: 20.05.2018)
     * **Clustering** package: contains the Clustering.java class.
 The main purpose of this class is to conduct clustering using the algorithm described in details in bachelor thesis accompanying this software implementation.
 This class uses results from previous steps and similarity functions defined in previous package.